The University of North Carolina at Chapel Hill

 - Regular vulnerability scanning and patching of all IT systems for which you are responsible is an absolute requirement and priority must be given to the remediation of vulnerabilities.

-- If you believe that the security of sensitive data or of a mission critical system (e.g., HRIS, FRS, SIS, ERP, Payroll, campus email, etc.) has been compromised or is at risk, it is your responsibility to report that immediately to the ITS Information Security Office at firstname.lastname@example.org or 919-445-9393.
+- If you believe that the security of sensitive information or of a mission critical system (e.g., HRIS, FRS, SIS, ERP, Payroll, campus email, etc.) has been compromised or is at risk, it is your responsibility to report that immediately to the ITS Information Security Office at firstname.lastname@example.org or 919-445-9393.
 No action should be taken that might inhibit investigation of an incident or make unavailable information that might assist the investigation.

 - You are required to follow incident handling instructions as specified in the Incident Management Policy and/or as directed by the ITS Information Security Office in response to potentially severe (level 2 or 3) incidents, as defined in the Incident Management Policy.